 - Job satisfaction rate is an increasingly important measure.
 Younger workers are less likely to remain in positions where they are unfulfilled than previous generations were.
 Dissatisfied workers are costly since they lead to performance issues and faster employee turnover, resulting in constant recruitment and hiring.
 Your employees’ job satisfaction rate can be gleaned from data like absenteeism, productivity, and engagement, but employee satisfaction surveys with a mix of qualitative and quantitative responses are the most reliable way of measuring this.

-These metrics are a great place to get started with analytics, but once you’re comfortable with them you should definitely branch out to track metrics that are more specific to your business’ goals.
+These metrics are a great place to get started with analytics, but once you’re comfortable with them you should definitely branch out to track HR metrics that are more specific to your company’s goals.
 And of course, if you’re having trouble setting those goals, Employee Cycle’s Data Coach can help you become more comfortable gathering, analyzing, and interpreting data correctly.
-Your personal coach will discuss your company’s goals and help you choose the right metrics to track your progress to those goals.
-We’ll even check in to make sure things are going well.
-Contact us today to find out more about how Employee Cycle can help your business succeed.
+Your personal coach will discuss your company’s goals, guide you through the easy implementation of the HR systems we integrate with, and help you choose the right metrics to track your progress to those goals.
+We’ll even check in quarterly to make sure things are going well.
+Schedule a free live demo today to find out more about how Employee Cycle can help your business succeed.